imcleod/fedora-chromebook-splice/README.md

 # fedora-chromebook-splice
 Tools to splice working chromebook kernel content into the Fedora ARM images

+NOTE: This is primarily of interest for those using ARM based Chromebooks.

+Intel Chromebooks provide a "legacy" BIOS option that makes installing arbitrary operating systems much easier.

 This is an initial attempt to automate a process that is frequently done by hand

 Much of this is drawn from the Fedora Chromebook wiki page here: